NetworkBlockDevice/nbd/doc/proto.md

     If the server advertised `NBD_FLAG_SEND_FAST_ZERO` but
     `NBD_CMD_FLAG_FAST_ZERO` is not set, then the server MUST NOT fail with `NBD_ENOTSUP`, even if the operation is no faster than a corresponding `NBD_CMD_WRITE`.
-Conversely, if
+Conversely, if `NBD_CMD_FLAG_FAST_ZERO`
-    `NBD_CMD_FLAG_FAST_ZERO` is set, the server MUST fail quickly with `NBD_ENOTSUP` unless the request can be serviced in less time than a corresponding `NBD_CMD_WRITE`, and SHOULD NOT alter the contents of the export when returning this failure.
-The server's determination on whether to fail a fast request MAY depend on a number of factors, such as whether the request was suitably aligned, on whether the `NBD_CMD_FLAG_NO_HOLE` flag was present,
+    is set, the server SHOULD NOT fail with `NBD_EOVERFLOW` regardless of the client length, MUST fail quickly with `NBD_ENOTSUP` unless the request can be serviced in less time than a corresponding `NBD_CMD_WRITE`, and SHOULD NOT alter the contents of the export when returning an `NBD_ENOTSUP` failure.
+The server's
+    determination on whether to fail a fast request MAY depend on a number of factors, such as whether the request was suitably aligned, on whether the `NBD_CMD_FLAG_NO_HOLE` flag was present,